argraindas/time-manager/documentation/plan.md

 - Make pusher broadcast when someone dynamically added something (private channel)

-- Registration and login should be mad with modal window
+- Registration and login should be made with modal window